About the Walla Walla Choral Society

 Board President

-Melani Mangum-Williams is the Vice President for the Walla Walla Choral Society and also sits on the Development Committee.
+Melani Mangum-Williams is the President for the Walla Walla Choral Society and also sits on the Development Committee.
 In her day job, Melani is the Senior Program Manager for the Providence Nursing Institute’s Clinical Academy, which supports transition into practice programs.
 She leads Critical Care, Emergency Nursing, Stepdown/Progressive Care, and co-leads the Nurse Leader Fellowship for the seven state, 51 hospital Providence Health System.
 She is blessed to work virtually with some travel throughout the system.
 Melani has worked in a variety of nursing leadership positions including the Director of Critical Care Services and Medical Service Line, Director of Education and Organizational Development, Nursing Professional Development Specialists, and Leadership Development roles in her 44 years of nursing.
 She holds a Master of Science in Nursing from the University of Phoenix, and a BSN and ADN from Lewis-Clark State College in Lewiston, Idaho.
 Melani is certified in Critical Care Nursing (CCRN) and Nursing Professional Development (NPD-BC).
 Melani lives in Walla Walla, Washington with her husband Bruce and cats Paisleigh and Charlotte.
 She is the mother of two daughters and two sons and three grandchildren.

 Collaborative Pianist